wvengen/rababackup/README.md

 the apps could be listed with relevant backups (but that needs some caching of what is available in which snapshots) (similar to OAndBackupX).

+See also the [steps OAndBackupX follows](OANDBACKUPX.md) when backing up and restoring.